When Benzodiazepines are prescribed for people with Substance Use Disorders (SUD)

 When benzodiazepines are consumed with alcohol, overdose can result from the impact of two central nervous system depressants.
 Their effects can reduce motor coordination, impact judgment and decision-making, and result in falls and accidents.
 Long-term use can lead to cardiovascular, gastrointestinal, liver, kidney and neurological injury, as well as psychosis or suicidal ideation for those with pre-existing psychiatric conditions.

 Benzodiazepines and opioids are dangerous.
 More than 30% of opioid overdoses include benzodiazepines.
 Benzodiazepines were present in 33.1% of prescription opioid overdose deaths and 17.1% of synthetic opioid overdose deaths in 2017.
-In 2016 benzodiazepines were given a black box warning by the FDA warning of risk of death when combined with opioids.
+In 2016 benzodiazepines were given a boxed warning by the FDA warning of risk of death when combined with opioids.

 Physical Dependence, Withdrawal and Protracted Withdrawal Risks